 Love conquers fear-a memoir from the Napalm girl

 In war time Vietnam, 1972, 8 year old Kim Phuc Phan Thi almost died after being severely burned when a napalm bomb fell on her village.
 Many know her as the “Napalm girl”.

 Besides these places, I know you have needs in your community, maybe your own neighborhood.
 So look for places like a local food bank, women’s shelter, a homeless outreach, coat distribution, faith based ministry, school, and many others can can use time, talent, and finances.

-I would love for you to comment or send me a message about where you are donating this year, even if it is another group.
+I would love for you to comment about where you are donating this year, even if it is another group.
 Let’s all do our part to change the world with generosity and love.